procount/pinn/README_PINN.md

  - <b>Background colour</b>: To change the background colour for the screen and most windows, add `background=r,g,b` to recovery.cmdline, where 0,0,0 is black and 255,255,255 is white.
  - <b>style</b>: The style of the windows display can be modified  by adding `style=motif/windows/platinum` to recovery.cmdline
  - <b>Wallpaper</b>: The background wallpaper of PINN can be changed by adding your own `wallpaper.png` file to PINN's recovery partition.
+ - <b>wallpaper_resize</b>: A custom wallpaper can be resized to fill the entire desktop by adding this option.
 Note that all user settings (language, keyboard layout, display mode) will persist between reboots and will also be automatically passed to the installed OSes.
 This means that if you can see the PINN interface on your display device, you should be able to see the OS CLI/GUI when it boots too.

 ## User Control